General Information & Directions

 The Maloof Water Wise Discovery Gardens are open to the public free of charge on Thursdays and Saturdays.

-The Jacobs Education Center Gallery is open to the public free of charge on Thursdays and Saturdays during exhibitions.
+The Jacobs Education Center Gallery is open to the public free of charge on Fridays and Saturdays during exhibitions.

 Our current exhibition schedule can be found here